Chapter 5: Personnel05:08:12 Leave: Family, Medical and Service Member Leave

 TBR Policy 5.01.01.14 Family, Medical, and Service Member Leave

-- To care for the employee’s spouse, son or daughter, or parent who has a serious health condition; or
+- To care for a spouse, son, daughter, or parent who has a serious health condition, including incapacity due to pregnancy and for prenatal medical care;

 Back to Top